Ukraine: Russia said to be using more deadly weapons in war - NewsBreak

 During a visit to Kyiv by the European Union’s top official, Ukrainian President Volodymr Zelenskyy called for a new round of “even stronger” EU sanctions against Russia.

-Zelenskyy called for them to target more Russian officials, including judges, and to hamper the activities of all Russian banks, including gas giant Gazprom's bank, as well as all Russian companies helping Moscow “in any way.”
+Zelenskyy called for them to target more Russian officials, including judges, and to hamper the activities of all Russian banks, including that of gas giant Gazprom, as well as all Russian companies helping Moscow “in any way.”

-He spoke during a brief media appearance with European Commission President Ursula von der Leyen at the heavily guarded presidential office compound in Ukraine's capital.
-Von der Leyen was on her second visit to Ukraine since the invasion in February.
+He spoke during a brief appearance with European Commission President Ursula von der Leyen at the heavily guarded presidential office compound in Ukraine’s capital.

 The pair discussed Ukraine’s aspirations for EU membership.
 Zelenskyy, speaking through a translator, said Ukraine “will do everything” to integrate with the bloc.